RubenEschauzier/quweda_link_queue_content_analysis/content/experiment_setup.md

 {:##linkqueueanalysis}

 To investigate the behavior of the link queue during LTQP, we will register the link source for each dereferenced link during query execution.
-We make a snapshot of the link sources in the link queue when a link is popped or pushed to the queue and register the timestamp of this action.
+We make a snapshot of the link sources in the link queue when a link is popped from or pushed to the link queue and register the timestamp of this action.
 Thus, we obtain the evolution of the sources in the link queue during query execution. \\
 Using this information, we will first plot the different types of sources and their numbers present in the link queue.
-This plot will give us insight into the data discovery pattern of the query engine and allow us to investigate avenues for link prioritization algorithms.
+This plot will give us insight into the data discovery pattern of the query engine and allow us to investigate avenues for link prioritization algorithms or other forms of optimization.
 Furthermore, we will determine the percentage of time the link queue contains $$k$$ or more links and determine the average number of link types present in the link queue, given $$k$$ links are present.
 We calculate these metrics using